-Stream Indicators New Zealand Distribution and Trends Otago Distribution and Trends Lower Respiratory Tract Conditions Bronchiolitis During 1990-07, bronchiolitis admissions in infants increased, reached a peak in 2002-03 and thereafter declined.
+Stream Indicators New Zealand Distribution and Trends Waitemata DHB Distribution and Trends Lower Respiratory Tract Conditions Bronchiolitis During 1990-07, bronchiolitis admissions in infants increased, reached a peak in 2002-03 and thereafter declined.
 Despite this, mortality during 1990-05 remained relatively static.
 When broken down by age, the majority of bronchiolitis admissions and deaths occurred during the first year of life, although a small number also occurred between 1-2 years of age.
 During 2003-07, admissions were also significantly higher for Pacific > Māori > European > Asian infants, males and those in urban or deprived areas.
-In Otago during 1990-2007, bronchiolitis admissions increased, reached a peak in 2002-03 and then declined.
-Throughout this period, rates were lower than the NZ average.
-During 1990-2005, there were no bronchiolitis deaths in Otago.
-During 1996-2007, there were no consistent differences in bronchiolitis rates between Maori and European infants, although rates for Maori infants were lower than the NZ Maori average.
-Admissions during 2003-2007 were also higher during late winter and early spring.
+During 1990-07, bronchiolitis admissions increased.
+Throughout this period, admissions were lower than the New Zealand average.
+During 1990-2005, there was one death attributed to bronchiolitis in Waitemata DHB.
+During 1996-2007, bronchiolitis admissions were highest for Pacific > Māori > European > Asian infants.
+Admissions during 2003-2007 were also higher during late winter and spring.
 Asthma During 1990-07, asthma admissions in young people declined.
 While admissions for children also declined during 1990-03, an upswing in rates was evident during 2004-07.
 During 2003-07, asthma admissions were highest for children <5 years, while mortality during 2001-05 was highest for those in their late teens and early twenties.
 Admissions were also significantly higher for Pacific > Māori > Asian > European children, males and those in urban or deprived areas.
-In Otago during 1990-2007, asthma admissions declined in both children and young people, although there was a small upswing in rates after 2002-03.
-Throughout this period admissions were lower than the NZ average.
-During 1990-05 there were no asthma deaths in Otago children and young people.
-During 1996-2007, while ethnic differences were initially not marked, rates were higher for Maori children and young people from 2002-03 onwards.
-Admissions were lowest in December and January.
+During 1990-07, asthma admissions in children fluctuated in a manner consistent with changes in the way ED cases were uploaded to the NMDS.
+Admissions in young people increased and were higher than the NZ average during the past 8 years.
+During 1990-05 there were 11 asthma deaths in this age group.
+During 1996-07, admissions were highest for Pacific > Māori > European and Asian children and young people.
+Admissions were also higher during winter and spring.
 Bacterial/Viral Pneumonia During 1992-07, bacterial/viral pneumonia admissions remained static in both children and young people.
 Similarly mortality changed little during 1990-05.
 During 2003-07, bacterial/viral pneumonia admissions were highest for children <3 years and tapered off rapidly thereafter.
 A similar pattern was seen for mortality during 2001-05, with the highest rates being in infants <1 year.
 Bacterial/viral pneumonia admissions were also significantly higher for Pacific > Māori > Asian > European children, males and those living in urban or deprived areas.
-In Otago during 1990-2007, pneumonia admissions were relatively static.
-Rates were lower than the NZ average during this period.
-During 1990-05 there were 4 pneumonia deaths in Otago children and young people.
-During 1996-2007, admissions were higher for Maori children and young people, although rates for both ethnic groups were lower than their respective NZ ethnic specific averages.
-Admissions were also higher during winter and early spring.
+During 1990-07, pneumonia admissions in children fluctuated in a manner consistent with changes in the way ED cases were uploaded to the NMDS.
+Admissions in young people were more static.
+During 1990-05, there were 14 pneumonia deaths in this age group.
+During 1996-2007, admissions were highest for Pacific > Māori > European and Asian children and young people.
+During 2003-2007, admissions were also higher during winter and early spring.
 Bronchiectasis During 1990-07, bronchiectasis admissions in children and young people increased rapidly, reached a peak in 2004-05 and then declined.
 Care must be taken when interpreting these trends, as it remains unclear whether they reflect an increase in the underlying burden of disease, an increase in access to hospitalisation, or an increase in the use of High Resolution CT to diagnose bronchiectasis.
 During 2003-07, admissions were highest for those <17 years.
 Admissions were also significantly higher for Pacific > Māori > European and Asian children and young people, and those in urban or deprived areas.
-In Otago during 1990-2007, hospital admissions for bronchiectasis in children and young people gradually increased.
-Throughout this period, admissions in Otago were lower than the New Zealand average.
-During 1990-2005 there were no Otago deaths attributed to bronchiectasis in this age group.
+During 1990-07, bronchiectasis admissions in children and young people increased rapidly, with rates being lower than the New Zealand average for the majority of this period.
+During 1990-2005 there were no Waitemata DHB deaths attributed to bronchiectasis in this age group.